Venezuelans flood into Ecuador, defying passport rules

-IPIALES, Colombia, Aug 21 (Reuters) - More than 200 Venezuelans crossed the border illegally into Ecuador on Tuesday, fleeing a deepening economic and political crisis at home in a desperate race to get to Peru before new entry restrictions kick in on Saturday.
+IPIALES, Colombia (Reuters) - More than 200 Venezuelans crossed the border illegally into Ecuador on Tuesday, fleeing a deepening economic and political crisis at home in a desperate race to get to Peru before new entry restrictions kick in on Saturday.

 This year 423,000 Venezuelans have entered Ecuador through the Rumichaca border near the southwestern Colombian town of Ipiales.
 Alarmed, Ecuador last Saturday put in place rules requiring Venezuelans to show passports, rather than just national identity cards.
 Peru will do the same this Saturday.